Ki11erRabbit/website/content/lecture/learning_rust2.md

 ```

 You can also use traits in generics as constraints.
+You add a colon after the name of the generic and put in a plus separated list of traits.
 ```rust
 pub fn print<S: AsRef<str>>(string: S) {
     print!("{}", string.as_ref());
 }

 ```
-Sometimes specifying constraints this way can get long as such:
+Sometimes specifying constraints this way can get long as shown below:
 ```rust
 fn some_function<T: Display + Clone, U: Clone + Debug>(t: &T, u: &U) -> i32;
 ```